 We want to make sure that you exercise and have fun at safely at home.
 So before undertaking any exercise in your house please make sure that you;

-- feel physically able to do so (consider any injuries, disabilities and long term health conditions)
+- Feel physically able to do so (consider any illness, injuries, disabilities and long term health conditions)

-- if at any point during exercise you feel sick, light headed, short of breath, or chest pain please stop immediately
+- If at any point during exercise you feel sick, light headed, short of breath, or chest pain please stop immediately.
+Please consider how you would get help from others in case of an emergency

 Our partners, Leicester-Shire and Rutland Sport have pulled together some great guidance suitable for all ages to help you to stay #HealthyAtHome and you can find all the content by visiting their webpage Healthy At Home now.
 On this page you can find lots of fun workouts for Children and Families including Disney dance workouts, as well as loads of video workouts for adults, and some super tips for older adults including the ‘we are undefeatable campaign’.